os-climate/witness-energy/energy_models/models/syngas/biomass_gasification/documentation/biomass_gasification_disc.markdown

 ## Datas
 Economic datas is taken from Rosenfeld et al. [^1], technical datas from Wang et al. [^2], Albara et al. [^3], Sara et al. [^4], Mustafa et. al [^5].

+### GHG emissions

+The Chapter 4 of the IPCC report predicts methane fugitive emissions from biomass gasification.
+Emission factor is provided based on the carbon contents of biomass used in a selection of plants and the composition of its syngas and has a value of 18.3 kgCH4/TJ [^8].

 [^1]: Rosenfeld, D. C., Bohm, H., Lindorfer, J. , Lehner, M.  (2020).
 Scenario analysis of implementing a power-to-gas and biomass gasification system in an integrated steel plant: A techno-economic and environmental study.
 Renewable Energy, 147(2020), 1511-1524.